seamusdemora/PiFormulae/GitForRPi.md

 ## Use `git` on Raspberry Pi with GitHub

 ##### Here are some ideas and procedures for using `git` on a RPi to interface with GitHub repositories.
 We use the [`PiPyMailer` repo](https://github.com/seamusdemora/PiPyMailer) as an example.
 PiPyMailer is run only on a Raspberry Pi, and so it makes sense to source it there.

+##### Please note that this recipe is in a very messy state as of this commit!!
+My apologies for that.
+I am working toward a comprehensive revision in the hope that GitHub's interface and authentication mechanisms have stabilized.
+Most of the information is in here, but it's not organized as it should be to serve as a guide for the unitiated.
+Oh - there is one significant correction I need to make re the accuracy of the information currently in this *recipe*; RE ***"`gh`, the GitHub Command Line Interface"***: My opinion is: Don't waste your time with this.
+Unlike the GitHub Desktop, the GH CLI does not support a push from your RPi to GitHub.
+Yeah - would not have believed anyone thought this made sense, but [GitHub claims this is "by design"](https://github.com/cli/cli/discussions/3093#discussioncomment-2655776)!

 ### I. Initial Conditions: